IRTF-HRPC/draft-guidelines/draft-guidelines.md

 Human rights review can be done by document authors, document shepherds, members of review teams, advocates, or impacted communities to influence the standard development process.
 IETF documents can benefit from people with different knowledges, perspectives, and backgrounds, especially since their implementation can impact many different communities as well.

 Methods for analyzing technology for specific human rights impacts are still quite nascent.
-Currently, five methods have been explored by the Human Rights Review Team, often in conjunction with each other:
+Currently, five methods have been explored by the human rights review team, often in conjunction with each other:

 ## Analyzing drafts based on guidelines for human rights considerations model
 This analysis of Internet-Drafts uses the model as described in section 4.
 The outlined categories and questions can be used to review an Internet-Draft.
 The advantage of this is that it provides a known overview, and document authors can go back to this document as well as {{RFC8280}} to understand the background and the context.